PandaMapReduce/PandaMapReduce/README.md

-Source Code Repository for Panda Framework on GPUs/CPUs
+Source Code Repository for Panda Framework on GPUs/CPUs on Distributed Memory Syste

 ==============================